ekke/c2gQtWS_x/README.md

 # QtWS 2018 Conference App
 ![alt tag](https://appbus.files.wordpress.com/2018/10/icon.png  "QtWS 2018 App Logo")

+# QtWS 2018 Boston: 2018 - October 29...30

+# QtWs2018 Berlin: 2018 - December 05...06

+Hint: at the moment the Sessions for the Training Days and Floorplan for Berlin in December 2018 are missed from server - will follow soon

 Conference2Go QtWS for x-platform (Android, iOS)

 [AUTHOR ( ekke )](AUTHOR.md)